-In September 2015, the Company completed a share purchase agreement with CCW, a publicly traded company, whereby CCW agreed to acquire all of the issued and outstanding common shares of CSM, the Company's wholly-owned subsidiary.
-The Company and CCW have certain directors and officers in common.
+In September 2015, the Company completed a share purchase agreement with Canada Silver Cobalt Works Inc. ("CCW"), whereby CCW agreed to acquire all of the issued and outstanding common shares of CSM, the Company's wholly-owned subsidiary.
+The Company and CCW are related parties that have three common directors and two common officers.